-Lantra gathers and processes your personal information in accordance with this privacy notice and in compliance with the relevant General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+Lantra gathers and processes your personal information in accordance with this privacy notice and in compliance with the relevant UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
 This notice provides you with the necessary information regarding your rights and our obligations, and explains how, why and when we process your personal data.

 Lantra is a registered charity and is committed to its charitable objects, which are…

 …to advance the education of the public and carry out educational research…

 This will be achieved through delivery of high quality training, assessment and qualifications (by the Awarding Organisation), and by undertaking other work that meets the charitable objects, where funding is available.

 Lantra’s registered office is at Lantra House, Stoneleigh Park, Coventry, Warwickshire CV8 2LG and we are a company registered in England and Wales under company number 2823181.

 Our Charity registration number is 1022991 and in Scotland SC039039

 We are registered on the Information Commissioner's Office Register; registration number Z5878437.
 Sandie Absalom is Lantra’s Data Protection Officer, who can be contacted at 02476 696996

 Lantra processes your personal information to meet our legal, statutory and contractual obligations and to provide you with our products and services.
 We will never request any unnecessary personal data from you and will not process your information in any way, other than as specified in this notice.

 All data collected will be for legitimate business interest.